-After a one-year hiatus from the Bristol Parks and Recreation Commission, Gordon Benner is throwing his hat into the ring for a seat on the commission in the only contested election in Bristol this year.
+Two candidates are seeking a seat on the Bristol Parks and Recreation Commission in the only contested election in Bristol this year.